zl90/conways-game-of-life/README.md

 # conways-game-of-life

-A simulation of Conways Game of Life I wrote for the purpose of learning the HTML Canvas API
+A simulation of Conways Game of Life I wrote for the purpose of learning the HTML Canvas API.

+[Screenshots coming soon]

+### Explanation

+The Game of Life is not your typical computer game.
+It is a cellular automaton, and was invented by Cambridge mathematician John Conway.

+This game became widely known when it was mentioned in an article published by Scientific American in 1970.
+It consists of a grid of cells which, based on a few mathematical rules, can live, die or multiply.
+Depending on the initial conditions, the cells form various patterns throughout the course of the game.

 ### Simple rules